WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

 13. Close **Excel**.

-**Results:** After this exercise, you will have extended administrative templates with templates for Microsoft Office and configured Office settings by using Group Policy.
+**Results:** After this exercise, you'll have extended administrative templates with Microsoft Office templates and configured Office settings by using Group Policy.

 ## Exercise 2: Implement settings by using Group Policy preferences

 ### Scenario

 You need to provide users with drive mapping to shared folders.
-You will do this by using Group Policy preferences which will replace legacy logon scripts that Contoso currently uses.
+You'll do this by using Group Policy preferences, which will replace legacy logon scripts that Contoso currently uses.
 You also need to place a desktop shortcut to the Notepad app for all users who belong to the IT Security group.

 The main tasks for this exercise are as follows:

 1. Set up the current environment.

-2. Test mapped drive for Branch Office 1 users.
+2. Test the mapped drive for Branch Office 1 users.

-3. Create a Preferences GPO with the required Group Policy preferences.
+3. Create a Preferences Group Policy Object (GPO) with the required Group Policy preferences.

 4. Test the preferences.